paigetiedeman/Pizza-Parlor/README.md

 Describe Pizza()

-Test: "A user can input one topping for their desired pizza and receive a cost"
+Test: "A user can input one topping for their desired pizza and the function will store it"
-Code:
+Code: let pizza = new Pizza("1", 20);
+Expected Output: Pizza {topping: "1", size: 20}

+Test: "It will return a cost for one topping"
+Code: let pizza = new Pizza("1", 20);
-Expected Output:
+Expected Output: $20